-Admissions to the honours program must be approved by the Honours Committee of the Department of Business Administration and Tourism and Hospitality Management.
-Application though the department chair would be made after successful completion of 12 1⁄2 units of the BTHM program with a GPA of 2.7 or higher and successful completion of MATH 2208 and 2209 and THMT 3312.
-Acceptance would be contingent upon the agreement of a faculty member to supervise the thesis.
+Students wishing to complete an honours degree must make application through the Department Chair after successful completion of 12 1⁄2 units of the BTHM program.
+Students must have a GPA of 3.0 or higher and have successfully completed MATH 2208 and 2209 and THMT 3312.
+Admissions to the honours program must be approved by the Honours Committee of the Department of Business Administration and Tourism Hospitality Management.
+Acceptance is contingent upon the agreement of a faculty member to supervise.